FAQs - Apprenticeships

 - Level 6 - Degree Apprenticeship

-The level you will undertake depends on the job role you applying for.
+The level you will undertake depends on the job role you apply for.

 Apprenticeships are open to anyone 16 or over, there is no upper age limit but there may be some restrictions or other entry requirements depending on the role you are applying for.